-447. Answer: The transitioned clinical trial will be governed by the Clinical Trials Regulation from the moment of its (tacit) approval under the Regulation.
+483. Answer: The transitioned clinical trial will be governed by the Clinical Trials Regulation from the moment of its (tacit) authorisation under the Regulation.
 From this time point onwards, all requirements of the Regulation will apply (e.g. obligations of notification, safety reporting rules, archiving requirements as well as the procedural rules of the Regulation for requesting substantial modification, addition of a Member State).
+Some specific fields (e.g. the start of the clinical trial)